 One major advantage to this method is flavor.
 Cooking food in low temperatures for a long time brings out flavors from meat and veggies you never could have expected.
-You could transform regular ribeye cuts into a dish that tastes like it was served at a 5-star restaurant.
-Your usual plates of vegetables will taste totally different once you’ve tried this method.
+You could transform regular ribeye cuts into a dish that tastes like it was served at a five-star restaurant.
+Your usual plates of vegetables will taste totally different once you’ve tried sous vide recipes.

 Another is ease and convenience.
-This cooking method is pretty hands-off, since you can leave your food in the water with no fears of overcooking.
+For the most part, sous vide recipes are mostly hands-off, since you can leave your food in the water with no fears of overcooking.
 Just place your food in the plastic bags and vacuum-seal them shut.
 Once that’s done, you can leave the machine on its own while you go ahead and attend to other errands.
 You can also cook in large batches if your container or water bath is big enough.